rtgabi/quantitative-sports-betting-model/README.md

 # Quantitative Sport Betting Model
-This is a project only for showcasing my knowledge and skills, it's not (and should not be used as) financial advice.
+This is a project only for showcasing my knowledge and skills, it's not (and must not be used as) financial advice.
 The main build uses Selenium for web-scraping the data, Poisson distribution for finding an edge, and Kelly Criterion for allocating money amongst bets.

 ## 1. Getting the data
 For this, I used Selenium to get data from "Flashscore.com".